 Approach from any direction and see Pilot Mountain – or as fans of the show might know it, Mount Pilot – rising more than 2,000 feet above the rolling countryside of the region.
 Dedicated as a National Natural Landmark in 1974, this solitary peak is the centerpiece of Pilot Mountain State Park.

 Go Beyond the Guidebook

-In addition to Mayberry-themed attractions open year round, thousands of fans visit Mount Airy each September for its Mayberry Days celebration.
-The 4 family festival, hosted by the Surry Arts Council, features a parade, golf tournament, Andy Griffith trivia contests, screenings of show episodes, special appearances by actors from the show, live entertainment and more.
+In addition to Mayberry-themed attractions open year-round, thousands of fans visit Mount Airy each September for its Mayberry Days celebration.
+The family-friendly festival, hosted by the Surry Arts Council, features a parade, golf tournament, Andy Griffith trivia contests, screenings of show episodes, live entertainment and more.